titarenkoeleonora/oh-my-dog/README.md

 <p>
 </p>

-> A funny single-page application using typescript where users can upload a picture of a dog and see a gallery of pictures of dogs of the same breed.
+> A funny single-page application where users can upload a picture of a dog and see a gallery of pictures of dogs of the same breed.

 ## What's done